 On this page

 The AIHW has two main data holding for deaths data: the National Mortality Database and the National Death Index.
-Both are considered Essential Statistical Assets for Australia.

 The AIHW operates under a strict privacy regime which has its basis in section 29 of the Australian Institute of Health and Welfare Act 1987 (AIHW Act) and the Privacy Act 1988 (Privacy Act).
 For more information, see Privacy of data.